Philo Farnsworth: Career

 By Christmas 1970, PTFA had failed to secure the necessary financing, and the Farnsworths had sold all their own ITT stock and cashed in Philo's life insurance policy to maintain organizational stability.
 The underwriter had failed to provide the financial backing that was to have supported the organization during its critical first year.
 The banks called in all outstanding loans, repossession notices were placed on anything not previously sold, and the Internal Revenue Service put a lock on the laboratory door until delinquent taxes were paid.
 In January 1971, PTFA disbanded.

-Farnsworth had begun abusing alcohol in his later years, and as a result became seriously ill with pneumonia, and died on March 11, 1971, at his home in Holladay, Utah.
+Farnsworth began abusing alcohol in his later years.

+He became seriously ill with pneumonia, and died on March 11, 1971 aged 64 at his home in Holladay, Utah.
+He was survived by his wife and their two sons.

 Farnsworth's wife Elma Gardner "Pem" Farnsworth fought for decades after his death to assure his place in history.
-Farnsworth always gave her equal credit for creating television, saying, "my wife and I started this TV."
+Farnsworth always gave her equal credit for creating television, saying: "my wife and I started this TV."
 She died on April 27, 2006, at age 98.
-The inventor and wife were survived by two sons, Russell (then living in New York City), and Kent (then living in Fort Wayne, Indiana).

 In 1999, Time magazine included Farnsworth in the "Time 100: The Most Important People of the Century".

 Inventions

 Electronic television

 Farnsworth worked out the principle of the image dissector in the summer of 1921, not long before his 15th birthday, and demonstrated the first working version on September 7, 1927, having turned 21 the previous August.
 A farm boy, his inspiration for scanning an image as a series of lines came from the back-and-forth motion used to plow a field.
 In the course of a patent interference suit brought by the Radio Corporation of America in 1934 and decided in February 1935, his high school chemistry teacher, Justin Tolman, produced a sketch he had made of a blackboard drawing Farnsworth had shown him in spring 1922.
 Farnsworth won the suit; RCA appealed the decision in 1936 and lost.
 Farnsworth received royalties from RCA, but he never became wealthy.
 The video camera tube that evolved from the combined work of Farnsworth, Zworykin, and many others was used in all television cameras until the late 20th century, when alternate technologies such as charge-coupled devices began to appear.

 Farnsworth also developed the "image oscillite", a cathode ray tube that displayed the images captured by the image dissector.

 Farnsworth called his device an image dissector because it converted individual elements of the image into electricity one at a time.
-He replaced the spinning disks with caesium, an element that emits electrons when exposed to light.
+He replaced the spinning disks with cesium, an element that emits electrons when exposed to light.

 In 1984, Farnsworth was inducted into the National Inventors Hall of Fame.